dsgrid/dsgrid/dev/spark_overview.md

 ## Spark Configuration Problems
 Get used to monitoring Spark jobs in the Spark UI.
-The master is at `http://<master_hostname>:8080` and the worker is at `http://<master_hostname>:4040`.
+The master is at `http://<master_hostname>:8080` and jobs are at `http://<master_hostname>:4040`.
 If a job seems stuck or slow, explore why.
 Then kill the job, make config changes, and retry.
 A misconfigured job will take too long or never finish.